FINRA Foundation Military Spouse Fellowship Program

 Heather Baker (Keller), Northern Virginia

 Heather says the skills she received through the Military Spouse Fellowship Program helped her family get their finances in order.
-After completing the program, she was promoted from volunteer to branch director at Consumer Credit Counseling Service.
-Today, Heather lives in Northern Virginia, where she serves the 351st Ordnance Company as a financial educator.
+Heather worked with military families while employed at Consumer Credit Counseling Service, where she started out as a volunteer to fulfill the fellowship's requirement for practicum hours.
+She was later promoted to branch director and, after completing the fellowship, to state area director of education.
 "If you are in a tough financial situation today, it’s important to focus on getting out of it," Heather said.
 "But, don’t forget to dream and plan for tomorrow."
 Read more.

 La Tawnya Belén, Norfolk, Virginia